phoenixnap/puppet-module-ca-trust/README.md

 Manage CA Trust anchors within the ca-certificates framework.

-### Supported Platforms <a name="supported"/> ###
+### Supported Platforms <a name="support"/> ###

-+ RedHat & Derivatives >= 6.x
++ RedHat and its derivatives >= 6.x
-+ Debian & Derivatives >= 8.x
++ Debian and its derivatives >= 8.x
 + Fedora >= 25

-Note:  RedHat 6, and deriviates, alongside Debian 8 are now depricated.
+:bulb: RedHat 6 and its derivatives, alongside Debian 8, are now deprecated.
 The EOL of these products is less than a year away.
-Support for these products will be removed when they reach end of life.
+Support for these products will be removed when they reach end-of-life.

-CentOS 8 and Ubuntu 20 do not yet undergo acceptance testing.
-All other testing applies, but beaker is not yet ready to support these platforms.
+:bulb: CentOS 8 and Ubuntu 20 did not undergo acceptance testing yet.
+All other testing applies, but Beaker is not yet ready to support these platforms.

 ## Module Description <a name="descr" /> ##

-The ca\_trust module is for managing additions to the root CA bundle supplied by OS vendors.
-Used by applications to establish trust, the root CA bundle is usually shipped containing only 3rd party or commercial CA certificates.
-Administrators are expected to add their own internal or self signed certificates to the OS vendor supplied bundles as needed.
+The *ca_trust* module is for managing additions to the root CA bundle supplied by OS vendors.
+Used by applications to establish trust, the root CA bundle is usually shipped containing only third-party or commercial CA certificates.
+Administrators are expected to add their own internal or self-signed certificates to the OS vendor supplied bundles as needed.

 The module currently supports adding PEM encoded CA anchors.

 ## Setup <a name="setup" /> ##

-To prepare supported operating systems to receive new trusted CA anchors.
+Prepare supported operating systems to receive new trusted CA anchors:

 `include ca_trust`

-To do the same, but include non-standard options.
+To do the same, but include non-standard options:

 ```
 class { '::ca_trust':